entirelifetoGod/myfirstrepo/Bigdata_Assignment01.md

 calldatetime: report date and time

-callcleareddatetime: reporting resolution date and time
+callcleareddatetime: reporting resolution date and time<br><br><br>

-2. Univariate analysis
+### 2. Univariate analysis

-There are two variables that I would like to investigate intensively.

-: Type location, Type of incident
+There are two variables that I would like to investigate intensively.<br>: Type location, Type of incident

-1) Type location
+2-1.
+Type location<br>
 : type of location where crime occurred

 In the values of the Type location variable, there were 742 missing values, and there were 74 unique values.

-1-1.
-Table of frequency of Type location
+1. Table of frequency of Type location

 | Type location | Frequency |
 | --- | --- |